 IS THERE ANYTHING THAT ISN'T ECO-FRIENDLY?

 After taking all my measures to ensure I have the friendliest packaging, is there anything that isn't eco-friendly?
-The address labels on the front, and the stickers on the back probably aren't.
-Now I'm not 100% sure on this, I'm just assuming they aren't because of the sticker residue.
+The address labels on the front, and the stickers on the back aren't as the sticky residue doesn't break down.
 Just peel these off and recycle the rest of the packaging as normal.

 On my washi tape boxes I seal all the edges with cellotape.
-I do have eco-friendly craft tape however I had already bought the cellotape and want to use that up first.
-I'm hoping to design my own craft paper tape in the future though.
+I do now have eco-friendly paper tape however I had already bought the cellotape and want to use that up first.

 LOOKING TO GO ECO-FRIENDLY?

 Yes it is more expensive, the cellophane bags alone are nearly double the price of a regular plastic cello bag, but I feel it is worth it.
 A lot larger businesses are heading in the eco direction too which is great.
 The less plastic in circulation, the better our environment will be.